 Reduce Energy Use and Earn Bill Credits

-Get Bill Credits this Summer
+Get Bill Credits This Summer

 It’s Easy!
 Here’s How It Works

-- I&M residential customer.
+- I&M commercial customer.

 - Have a Smart Meter.